espressomd/espresso/doc/sphinx/advanced_methods.rst

     system.time_step = 0.1
     system.cell_system.skin = 0.2

-Here we set up an system and its most important parameters.
+Here we set up a system and its most important parameters.
 The ``skin`` depth tunes the system’s performance.
 The one important thing a user needs to know about it is that it has to be strictly less than half the grid size.